Differential Equations of Genus Four Hyperelliptic $\wp$ Functions: Properties of Hyperelliptic Differential Equations

 \subsection{Hirota form differential equations}

 For genus two case, all differential equations Eqs.(\ref{2e34})-(\ref{2e38}) are written in the Hirota form, that is, bilinear differential equation with Hirota derivative.
-For genus three case, though the left hand side can be written in the Hirota form, but differential equations which contain $\Delta$ are not written in the Hirota form.
-For genus four case, though the left hand side can be written in the Hirota form, but differential equations which contain $\Delta_i$ are not written in the Hirota form.
-As it is quite natural, Baker already has used the Hirota derivative for the derivative of $(-\log \sigma)$, that is, $\wp_{jk}, \wp_{jklm}$~\cite{Baker3}.
+For genus three and four cases, though the left hand side can be written in the Hirota form, but differential equations which contain $\Delta$ are not written in the Hirota form.
+As it is quite natural, Baker already has used the Hirota derivative for the derivative of $(-\log \sigma)$, that is, $\wp_{jk}$ and $\wp_{jklm}$~\cite{Baker3}.
 We use following relations